HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#7_
+_#7_ - **Type safety**

-Type safety: Type safety refers to the idea that variables and expressions in a progam ould only be allowed to hold and operate on values of the correct type.
+Type safety refers to the idea that variables and expressions in a progam ould only be allowed to hold and operate on values of the correct type.
 Type safety helps prevent errors and makes programs more predictable.
 Some programming languages are statically-typed (type checked at compile-time), while others are dynamically-typed (type checked at runtime).

 <details open><summary>Examples</summary>
 <p>